-Horizontal means any sort of agreements between competitors or potential competitors operating at the same level of the supply chain.
-Our staff members have to ensure that we do not enter into any form of agreement, participate in decisions by associations of undertakings or in concerted practices which may affect trade and which have as their object or effect the prevention, restriction or distortion of competition (hereinafter together referred to as "horizontal agreements").
+Horizontal means any sort of agreements arrangements (i.e. not necessarily a formal agreement), decision or concerted practice between competitors or potential competitors operating at the same level of the supply chain.
+Our staff members have to ensure that we do not enter into any form of agreement or arrangement and do not participate in decisions by associations of undertakings or in concerted practices which may affect trade and which have as their object or effect the prevention, restriction or distortion of competition (hereinafter together referred to as "horizontal agreements").